PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-pax-exam/index.markdown

 -----
 We already have a unit test that was created with the quick start archetype.
 Up to now we have been mostly ignoring it.
 Lets make it do some work.
 Locate your AppTest.java file and lets rename it to GreetingPaxExamTest.java so it describes itself a bit.

-Now lets decorate the top of it with some annotations that will help Pax Exam pick up on its existance (I'm omitting the imports that are needed to support these, I'm hoping your IDE does some work here):
+Now lets decorate the top of it with some annotations that will help Pax Exam pick up on its existence (I'm omitting the imports that are needed to support these, I'm hoping your IDE does some work here):

 {% codeblock Decorating Our Test Class With Some Annotations lang:java %}
 @RunWith(JUnit4TestRunner.class)